W. E. B. Du Bois: Personal life

 His closest friend was Joel Spingarn – a white man – but Du Bois never accepted Spingarn's offer to be on a first-name basis.
 Du Bois was something of a dandy – he dressed formally, carried a walking stick, and walked with an air of confidence and dignity.
 He was relatively short, standing at 5 ft 5.5 in, and always maintained a well-groomed mustache and goatee.
 He enjoyed singing and playing tennis.

 Du Bois married Nina Gomer (b. about 1870, m.
 1896, d.
 1950), with whom he had two children.
 Their son Burghardt died as an infant before their second child, daughter Yolande, was born.
-Yolande attended Fisk University and became a high school teacher in Baltimore, Maryland.
+Yolande attended Fisk University and became a high school teacher in Baltimore.
 Her father encouraged her marriage to Countee Cullen, a nationally known poet of the Harlem Renaissance.
 They divorced within two years.
 She married again and had a daughter, Du Bois's only grandchild.
 That marriage also ended in divorce.

 As a widower, Du Bois married Shirley Graham (m.
 1951, d.
 1977), an author, playwright, composer, and activist.
 She brought her son David Graham to the marriage.
 David grew close to Du Bois and took his stepfather's name; he also worked for African-American causes.
 The historian David Levering Lewis wrote that Du Bois engaged in several extramarital relationships.